Are you looking for some useful chicken idioms to use in your everyday English?

 - Example in a sentence: Usually it doesn’t bother my mom, but at times she can be a bit of a mother hen about who I spend time with on the weekends.

-- Meaning: A proverb meaning that in order to get what you want, you need to be willing to ensure an unpleasant or uncomfortable situation.
+- Meaning: In order to get what you want, you need to be willing to ensure an unpleasant or uncomfortable situation.